mosabami/SuperAKS-App/README.md

     ```

 ## Deploy Updated Code using GitHub Action Workflow and the AKS Automated Deployment Feature
-Now that we have pushed our changes to GitHubYou can follow the instructions in [this section of the demo repo](https://github.com/sabbour/contoso-names#create-a-github-actions-workflow) to do use the "Automated Deployment" feature on AKS.
+Now that we have pushed our changes to GitHub, you can follow the instructions in [this section of the demo repo](https://github.com/sabbour/contoso-names#create-a-github-actions-workflow) to use the "Automated Deployment" feature on AKS.

 Please note that this is a preview feature that currently has two bugs which you can easily fix to deploy your changes.
 You can follow the steps below **after** following the instructions above to deploy your workflow which will fail.